Jehovah's Witnesses and blood transfusions

-Jehovah's Witnesses believe that the Bible prohibits Christians from accepting blood transfusions.
-Their literature states that, "'abstaining from ... blood' means not accepting blood transfusions and not donating or storing their own blood for transfusion."
-This interpretation of scripture is unusual and is one of the doctrines for which Jehovah's Witnesses are best known.
+Jehovah's Witnesses believe that the Bible prohibits Christians from accepting transfusion of another person's whole blood.
+Their literature states that "abstaining from blood" means "not to eat blood or accept a blood transfusion".
+For many years, transfusion of individual blood components, including packed red blood cells, blood plasma, or platelets were specifically forbidden.
+Transfusion of one's own blood was also prohibited until March 2026.
+As of September 2026, they no longer prohibit individual blood components, and members may donate blood components for use by others.

-Jehovah's Witnesses' literature teaches that their refusal of transfusions of whole blood or its four primary components—red cells, white cells, platelets, and plasma—is a non-negotiable religious stand and that those who respect life as a gift from God do not try to sustain life by taking in blood, even in an emergency.
-Witnesses are taught that the use of fractions such as albumin, immunoglobulins, and hemophiliac preparations are not absolutely prohibited and are instead a matter of personal choice.
+Their interpretation of scripture is unusual and is one of the doctrines for which Jehovah's Witnesses are best known.
+Their literature teaches that refusal of transfusions of whole blood is a non-negotiable religious stand and that those who respect life as a gift from God do not try to sustain life by taking in blood, even in an emergency.

-The doctrine was introduced in 1945 and has undergone some changes since then.
-Members of the group who voluntarily accept a transfusion and are not deemed repentant are regarded as having disassociated themselves from the group by abandoning its doctrines and are subsequently shunned by members of the organization.
-Although the majority of Jehovah's Witnesses accept the doctrine, a minority do not.
+The doctrine was introduced in 1945 and has undergone a number of changes since then.
+Previously members of the group who voluntarily accept a transfusion and are not deemed repentant were regarded as having disassociated themselves from the group by abandoning its doctrines and were subsequently shunned by members of the organization.

 The Watch Tower Society has established Hospital Information Services to provide education and facilitate bloodless surgery.
 This service also maintains Hospital Liaison Committees.